10 Best Biotech Accelerators and Incubators in 2026 (With Funding)

 What makes them exceptional:

-- No equity taken: Access to facilities and resources without giving up ownership
+• Zero equity: Access to world-class facilities and J&J's network without giving up ownership

-Best for: Biotech startups seeking infrastructure without dilution, companies in growth phase needing flexible space
+Best for: Biotech startups at any stage seeking infrastructure without dilution, companies needing flexible global lab space

 Application requirements: Scientific rigor, clear commercial potential, team with relevant experience